 The Externship Program Policies and Guidelines are occasionally revised.
-Please contact the Externship Office in W231 or <a href="mailto:externship-extern
+Please contact the Externship Office in W231 or externoffice@swlaw.edu for the latest version or check online.

 A. Purpose and Goals of the Externship Program

 In its mission to offer exceptional and diversified educational programs,